Designing a DePIN Management Platform

 The final section combines education with support.
 A knowledge centre surfaces curated blog content from DePIN network partners (Filecoin, Akash), while the support section provides direct contact channels and an FAQ addressing common questions about staking, node operation, and token management.

-ZenthorHub Learn and Earn page — knowledge centre with partner blog cards, customer support contact details, and FAQ accordion
+ZenthorHub Learn and Earn page with knowledge centre, partner blog cards, customer support contact details, and FAQ accordion

 What was delivered